 Interpretation: Global Public wealth dropped from above 87% of global national wealth in 2019 to 75% in 2020.
 Public wealth is the sum of all financial and non-financial assets, net of debts, held by governments.
 Private wealth is the sum of all financial and non-financial asset, net of debts, held by governments.
-Private wealth is the sum of all financial and non-financial asset, net of debts, held by governments.
-Private wealth and private wealth.
+Private wealth is the sum of all financial and non-financial asset, net of debts, held by the private sector.
+National wealth is the sum of public wealth and private wealth.
 Sources and series: wir2022.wid. world/methodology, Bauluz et al. (2021) and updates.